-Casualty numbers (injuries plus fatalities) attributed to a Cascadia tsunami is presented in Table 3-6 and graphically in Figure 3-5.
+Casualty numbers (injuries plus fatalities) attributed to a Cascadia tsunami are presented in Table 3-6 and graphically in Figure 3-5.
 Overall, our Hazus modeling indicates that tsunami related casualties will greatly exceed earthquake related casualties, especially when accounting for the combined permanent resident and visitor populations.
-Of particular note, injuries caused by the tsunami average about 6% (+/-5%) of the total number of casualties, indicating that tsunami related deaths account for the bulk of the total number of casualties (Table 3-7).
-This is because the Hazus tsunami casualty model estimates that people that do not escape from the tsunami zone are much more likely to die than be injured and survive.
-Those that are injured are largely confined to a small narrow band where the tsunami flow depth falls below 6 feet (see Section 2.6.2.5).
+Of particular note, injuries caused by the tsunami average about 12% (\pm 6%) of the total number of casualties, indicating that tsunami related deaths account for the bulk of the total number of casualties (Table 3-7).
+This is because the Hazus tsunami casualty model estimates that people who do not escape from the tsunami zone are much more likely to die than be injured and survive.
+Those who are injured are largely confined to a small narrow band where the tsunami flow depth falls below 6 feet (see Section 2.6.2.5).

 As can be seen in Table 3-6 and Figure 3-5, modeled tsunami casualties vary widely between communities.
 This is due to many factors, but most important is the relative distance to high ground.
-Thus, for the M1 scenario, estimated fatalities are confined mainly to the communities of Seaside (~3,260 resident/7,080 visitor) and Warrenton (460 resident/590 visitor), with few killed in the remaining communities.
-Note that Hazus modeling suggests no fatalities in Astoria, 1 in Arch Cape, 7 in Cannon Beach and 4 in Gearhart for an M1 tsunami event; these numbers likely fall within the margin of error in the Hazus modeling.
-Other than Seaside, Warrenton and Jeffers Garden, low casualties associated with the M1 scenario in the majority of the communities is indicative of the fact that high ground is located close to the population centers allowing for quick access to high ground.
+Thus, for the M1 scenario, estimated fatalities are confined mainly to three communities and one state park: Rockaway Beach (~170 resident/970 visitor), Barview (~20 resident/230 visitor), Neskowin (~30 resident/170 visitor), and at Cape Lookout State Park where there are an estimated ~480 casualties.
+Note that Hazus modeling suggests relatively few casualties at Tierra Del Mar and Pacific City, and no fatalities in the remaining Tillamook communities; these latter numbers likely fall within the margin of error in the Hazus modelling.
+Other than the previously mentioned communities located at the open coast, low casualties associated with the M1 scenario in the majority of the communities is indicative of the fact that high ground is located close to the population centers allowing for quick access out of the inundation zone, or they are located well up the estuaries such that the M1 event does not reach them.

-The number of fatalities associated with the maximum-considered XXL1 tsunami scenario increase dramatically, ranging from a few hundred (e.g., Jeffers Garden) to as many as 11,900 in Seaside (Table 3-6).
-Of the latter, the bulk of those killed (67%) are likely to be visitors.
-Differences in fatalities between the M1 and XXL1 scenarios at Seaside is ~1,500 people and is a testament to the high degree of risk observed at Seaside under all three tsunami scenarios.
+The number of fatalities associated with the maximum-considered XXL1 tsunami scenario increase dramatically, ranging from no expected casualties (e.g., Wheeler and Oceanside) to as many as ~2,600 in Rockaway Beach and ~1,580 in Neskowin (Table 3-6).
+In both these communities the bulk of those expected to be killed (85%) are likely to be visitors.
+Differences in fatalities between the M1 and XXL1 scenarios at Rockaway Beach is ~1,500 people and is a testament to the high degree of risk observed at Rockaway Beach under all three tsunami scenarios.
+Overall, we find the average number of fatalities observed in the permanent population is ~20% (ρ =11%).
+The large number of potential fatalities at Rockaway Beach and Neskowin is entirely due to the significant travel distances required to reach high ground.
+Evacuation modeling of both these communities by Gabel and Allan (2017) and Gabel and others (2019d) suggested a few mitigation options that could be implemented in each of these communities, including retrofitting bridges to safeguard core evacuation routes and potentially building vertical evacuation structures.